Ishax-04/Cognitive-Workload-Classification/README.md

 #3  Run all the code in the notebook.

-#4  Use these normalized features to train different classifiers.
+#4  Use these normalized features to train different classifiers(Classification).